Seattle Zoning & Land Use Guide

 Primary Zoning Districts

-Seattle's zoning code includes several single-family residential districts.
-The SF5000 district requires a minimum lot size of 5,000 square feet with a 30-foot height limit and setbacks of 20 feet (front), 5 feet (side), and 25 feet (rear).
-The SF7200 district requires 7,200 square foot minimum lots, and the SF9600 district requires 9,600 square foot minimum lots, both with similar height and setback standards.
+Seattle's zoning code includes several Neighborhood Residential (NR) districts (formerly designated "Single-Family" or "SF" districts and renamed by Ordinance 126509 in 2021).
+NR3 (formerly SF 5000) requires a minimum lot size of 5,000 square feet with a 30-foot height limit and setbacks of 20 feet (front), 5 feet (side), and 25 feet (rear).
+NR2 (formerly SF 7200) requires 7,200 square foot minimum lots, and NR1 (formerly SF 9600) requires 9,600 square foot minimum lots, both with similar height and setback standards.

 The LR1 and LR2 (Lowrise) districts accommodate multifamily housing including townhouses and apartments at varying densities.
 Commercial needs are served by the NC (Neighborhood Commercial), C1 (Commercial 1), and C2 (Commercial 2) districts, which support retail, services, and mixed-use development.
 The IG (Industrial General) district provides for manufacturing and warehousing uses.